OctopusDeploy/blog/blog/2023-05/build-vs-buy/index.md

 Maintenance of a solution is crucial to keeping it operating effectively.
 New versions of Operating Systems (OS) or development frameworks require you to test your solution to ensure it continues functioning.
 Providers of off-the-shelf solutions perform this activity to remain in business.
 If you build your own solution, you need to include time in your schedule to adapt your solution to changes.

-One potential pitfall of a built solution is that it doesn't get the attention it requires as it "just works" ... until it doesn't.
+One potential pitfall of an in-house solution is that it doesn't get the attention it requires as it "just works" ... until it doesn't.
 Best case, you discover this early and allow time to resolve any issues.
 In the worst case, you find out at a crucial moment, leading to a mad scramble to fix it.

 #### Security